Current testing methodology is v1.2

 The setup is easy and it works well with Audyssey and YPAO.

 - Denon AVR-X4500H 9.2 Receiver (See our review here)

 With the SVS SB-2000, the SB stands for Sealed Box.
 There is also a ported box model called the PB-1000 and a PB-2000 Pro.
 In fact, there is a wide range of both PB and SB models depending on your budget.

-Sealed box means there is no obvious output bass port for the air to move from.
+A sealed box means there is no obvious output bass port for the air to move from.
 This creates a tighter sound but some would say it also limits the heft.
-Personally, I like tight sound.
+Personally, I like the tight sound.